opengamedata/ogd-core/README.md

 Python3 implementation of the Open Game Gata feature extractor

-This code pulls raw game data from a SQL database, chooses appropiate features to extract based on the "game_id" and writes results to a csv file for data mining
+This code pulls raw game data from a SQL database or export file, chooses appropiate features to extract based on the "game_id" and writes results to a csv file for data mining.

-See http://opengamedata.fielddaylab.wisc.edu for .sql exports of raw game data and the assocated output of this code based on several games produced by Field Day.
+See http://fielddaylab.wisc.edu/opengamedata for exports of raw events and the features created by this code for a collection of education games.
+See https://www.youtube.com/watch?v=gelyDJjxIeg for a walkthorugh of the high-level code structure.

 Please feel free to modify this code, add new features or games and share back to the authors.
 We will deploy improvements to the Open Game Data site.